 - Both parents take turns incubating the egg, which hatches after about 28-34 days.

-- Chick fledges at about 18-25 days, at which point at which point it flutters down to sea, where it will continue to be fed by parents until it is able to fly at about 50-70 days.
+- Chick fledges at about 18-25 days, at which point it flutters down to the sea, where it will continue to be fed by parents until it is able to fly at about 50-70 days of age.

 - Reaches reproductive maturity at 4-6 years of age.